André the Giant Memorial Battle Royal: Memorial Battle Royal

 The eighth André the Giant Memorial Battle Royal took place on April 1, 2022, during the special WrestleMania SmackDown, which aired live the night before WrestleMania 38.
 Madcap Moss won the match by last eliminating Finn Bálor.

+The ninth André the Giant Memorial Battle Royal took place on March 31, 2023, during the special WrestleMania SmackDown, which aired live the night before WrestleMania 39.
+Bobby Lashley won the match by last eliminating Bronson Reed.

+The 10th edition of the André the Giant Memorial Battle Royal took place during WrestleMania SmackDown on April 5, 2024, at the Wells Fargo Center in Philadelphia, Pennsylvania, the night prior to WrestleMania XL.
+The prior year's runner up, Bronson Reed, won the 2024 match by last eliminating Ivar.

+The 11th edition of the André the Giant Memorial Battle Royal took place during WrestleMania SmackDown on April 18, 2025, at the T-Mobile Arena in Paradise, Nevada, the night prior to WrestleMania 41.
+Carmelo Hayes won the match by last eliminating Andrade.

 Reception

-Writing for PWInsider in 2017, Dave Scherer saw no reason for viewers to care about the André the Giant Memorial Battle Royal, given how winners have been booked and further said: "It's great that talent will get on the show for WrestleMania, but that match hasn't meant anything thus far."
+Writing for PWInsider in 2017, Dave Scherer saw no reason for viewers to care about the André the Giant Memorial Battle Royal, given how winners have been booked and further said: "It's great that talent will get on the show for WrestleMania, but that match hasn't meant anything thus far".